Can Dragons and Frogs Be Friends?

 Verified Purchase

-When Trudi wrote this book, I was really curious.
 Little did I know the talent she had hidden all these years that I have known her!

 The book came out, and I ordered a copy for my grandchildren.
-The 8 year old read it and giggled all the way through.
+The eight year old read it and giggled all the way through.
 She would come running to me almost page by page and excitedly tell me about this dragon named Throckmorton and what was happening to him.
-Her older sister, who is 11, loved it equally as well.
-She beamed when telling me about Melville.

 I ordered another copy for my 10 year old grand-daughter in New York who reads on an 8th grade level.
-I didn't know if she would think it too babyish.
-She loved it!
-She has been trying to guess what the next book will be about.